jesfernandes/100-days-of-code/log.md

 ### Day 1: Jan 22, 2019

 **Today's Progress**:
-- Created a base project/cod to start learning Python
+- Created a base project/cod to start learning Python.

 **Info**:
 - The initial phase aims to familiarise with Python.